bradyjoslin/assembllm/README.md

 ## Chaining with Bash Scripts

-While assembllm provides a powerful built-in task feature, you can also chain LLM responses directly within Bash scripts for simpler automation.
+While assembllm provides a powerful built-in workflow feature, you can also chain LLM responses directly within Bash scripts for simpler automation.
 Here’s an example:

 ```sh
 #!/bin/bash